qiskit-community/qiskit-experiments/docs/tutorials/custom_experiment.rst

 .. note::

-    Qiskit Experiments supports experiments on non-qubit components defined as subclasses of :class:`.DeviceComponent`, such as :class:`Resonator`s in the :class:`.ResonatorSpectroscopy` experiment.
-    If you would like to work on these components in your experiment, they should be added to the experiment metadata by overriding the ``_metadata()`` to add a ``device_components`` field.
+    Qiskit Experiments supports experiments on non-qubit components defined as subclasses of :class:`.DeviceComponent`, such as the :class:`.Resonator` in the :class:`.ResonatorSpectroscopy` experiment.
+If you would like to work on these components in your experiment, they should be added to the ``device_components`` field of experiment metadata using ``_metadata()``.
 Here is an example for an experiment that takes in :class:`.Resonator` components:

     .. jupyter-input::